Encino Visitation Rights Lawyers

 Helping You Defend Your Parental Rights

-To schedule a consultation with experienced Encino visitation rights lawyers who will help you defend your parental rights in and out of the courtroom, contact us online or via phone at (805) 804-9100.
+To schedule a consultation with experienced Encino visitation rights lawyers, contact us online or via phone at (805) 804-9100.

 In California, there are two types of custody: